dirkpuge/glossary/os.md

 ## iOS

 iOS is a mobile operating system created and developed by Apple Inc. exclusively for its hardware.

-## macOS

-macOS is a series of proprietary graphical operating systems developed and marketed by Apple, based on **Darwin**.

-## Memory Model

-A memory model describes the interactions of threads through memory and their shared use of the data.

 ## Windows